hixi/Assign_Student_Papers/README.md

 **Output file**

-- assignment_result.csv: The allocation results (Student_ID, Paper_ID) are written back to this file
+- assignment_result.csv: The allocation results (Student_ID, Paper_ID) are written back to this file by default

 **Please also note that**
 - It is assumed that the first row of the input files contains headers.